ilalev/KdrV_mindmap/README.md

 See below if you want to contribute.
 Any kind of suggestions and contributions with respect to the "typographic" and aesthetic features of the mind map are also (more than) welcome.

-# Licesne, distribution and creating derivatives
+# License, distribution and creating derivatives

 See [LICENSE](LICENSE.md).
 It is a modified version of CC BY-NC-ND 4.0,